alfwatt/pdf2png/README.md

 # pdf2png

-A small command line tool which renders pdf files into png files at various sizes, with presets for rendering logos for iOS and MacOS
+A small command line tool which renders pdf files into png files at various square sizes, with presets for rendering logos for iOS and MacOS

 ## usage